oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

 the form data in the POST request body.

-In the HTTP standard [@RFC9110], only the status code 303 unambigiously enforces rewriting the HTTP POST request to an HTTP GET request.
+In the HTTP standard [@RFC9110], only the status code 303 unambiguously enforces rewriting the HTTP POST request to an HTTP GET request.
 For all other status codes, including the popular 302, user agents can opt not to rewrite POST to GET requests and therefore to reveal the user's credentials to the client.
 (In practice, however, most